BGP/MPLS L3 VPN

 switch(config-router-bgp-af)# neighbor default encapsulation mpls next-hop-self source-interface Loopback0

-• If the interface does not have an IPv6 address, pick the IPv4 address.
+• For an IPv6 peer, select the IPv6 address from the interface.
+If the interface does not have an IPv6 address, select the IPv4 address.

 Show Commands